How common is identity theft in Delaware? (2026 Update)

 State Population

-Delaware faces an identity theft crisis of exceptional scale, ranking #7 nationally by per-capita rate (390 reports per 100K) but #1 by absolute numbers with 3,925 identity theft reports in just Q1-Q3 2025—already at 100% of 2024's full-year total of 3,942.
+Delaware faces an identity theft crisis, ranking #7 nationally by per-capita rate (390 reports per 100K) with 3,925 identity theft reports in just Q1-Q3 2025—already at 100.0% of 2024's full-year total of 3,942.
 This represents approximately 14 new victims every single day across Delaware, with one new victim every 102.9 minutes around the clock.
-Delaware is on track to exceed 2024's record-breaking numbers.
+For comprehensive national context, see our 2025 Identity Theft Statistics report.
+All data is based on FTC Consumer Sentinel Network data.

-The concentration of identity theft in Delaware reflects the state's massive population (39.5 million—largest in the nation), economic significance, and unique vulnerabilities.
-Delaware's major metropolitan areas face elevated identity theft risks.
+The concentration of identity theft in Delaware reflects the state's unique vulnerabilities and risk factors.
+Delaware's 1.03 million residents1 face elevated risk from the state's corporate incorporation dominance, commuter corridor dynamics, and tax-free shopping appeal.
 Comprehensive identity theft protection is essential for Delaware residents.

 Critical Factor: Corporate Incorporation Capital Meets Small State Vulnerability

-Delaware's 447 reports per 100,000 residents—seventh highest nationally—seems paradoxical for America's second-smallest state with only 1.03 million residents.
-However, Delaware's unique position as the incorporation capital for 68% of Fortune 500 companies creates extraordinary data exposure.
-Over 1.6 million business entities are registered in Delaware—more than 1.5 entities per resident—generating massive flows of corporate officer information, banking details, and financial records.
-The state's 8.9% increase from 2024 to 2025 YTD (4,227 → 4,603 reports) shows sustained criminal interest in exploiting Delaware's corporate infrastructure.
+Delaware's 390 reports per 100,000 residents—seventh highest nationally—seems paradoxical for America's second-smallest state with only 1.03 million residents.1 However, Delaware's unique position as the incorporation capital for 68% of Fortune 500 companies2 creates extraordinary data exposure.
+Over 1.6 million business entities3 are registered in Delaware—more than 1.5 entities per resident—generating massive flows of corporate officer information, banking details, and financial records.
+The 0.4% decrease from 2024 to 2025 YTD (3,942 → 3,925 reports) shows relatively stable but elevated vulnerability.

 Corporate Formation Industry Creates Target-Rich Environment: Delaware's dominance in corporate incorporation stems from its Court of Chancery and favorable business laws, but this concentration creates vulnerability.
 Registered agents, corporate service companies, and law firms maintain databases of corporate officers, directors, and beneficial owners—all attractive targets for identity thieves seeking high-value victims with extensive business credit profiles.
 Business imposter scams (1,550 reports, $3.9 million) often begin with stolen corporate officer information used to impersonate executives.